 The UE may be configured by the higher layer parameter resourceMapping in SRS-Resource with an SRS resource occupying adjacent symbols within the last 6 symbols of the slot, where all antenna ports of the SRS resources are mapped to each symbol of the resource.

-When PUSCH and SRS are transmitted in the same slot, the UE may only be configured to transmit SRS after the transmission of the PUSCH and the corresponding DM-RS.
+If a UE is not configured with [intraUEPrioritization] and PUSCH and SRS are transmitted in the same slot on a serving cell, the UE may only be configured to transmit SRS after the transmission of the PUSCH and the corresponding DM-RS.

+If a UE is configured with [intraUEPrioritization] and a PUSCH transmission would overlap in time with an SRS transmission on a serving cell, the UE does not transmit the SRS in the overlapping symbol(s).